Strange4/monke/deliverables/proposal.md

 User stories (give at least 2):
 1. _Bob wants to see his texts show up on the website for others to type while playing_
+    - ability to log in
     - submit your own text functionality
     - admin review process for texts to make sure the texts are appropriate
 2. _Bob is curious about what he previously submitted, wants to be able to view remove the texts_
+    - ability to login
+    - store previously sent texts
     - display of user's text submission along with their status
     - delete previously sent text submission